 In every facet of the Osteohustle makeup, we ask ourselves: is this first and foremost in the interests of osteopaths?
-Our success is totally determined by the success of the osteopaths who use our take our courses and work with us to turn their clinic around.
+Our success is totally determined by the success of the osteopaths who take our courses and work with us through Osteopathy Business Coaching.
 Your needs are priority number one, always.

 Regardless of who you are, your age, race, gender, where you call home, if you’re an osteopath, we’re doing this for you.
 We don’t care how you practise osteopathy or which school you graduated from; we treat everyone with total respect and offer our undivided attention.
 The same goes for our business and marketing courses – 100% ethical, ASA and AHPRA safe.

 Your dream clinic choices are limitless.
 We’ve helped osteopaths build multidisciplinary clinics and practices with a yoga pilates studio, personal training gym and even a wedding venue!
 No matter how you envision your dream clinic, we’re here to make it a reality.

 Alan has always loved business.
 But it was highlighted while in his second year at Swansea University while attending an Osteopathy business lecture.
 Reading as much of the module’s reading list as possible.
 While researching for his business essay, Alan searched for some marketing resources that catered specifically for Osteopaths, but failed to find anything that resonated with him.
 After graduating from Swansea University in 2017, he tried again and found the same result – not much.

 After continuing to talk to hundreds of Osteopaths all over the world and the nomination for the iO Practice of the Year 2019, Alan created Osteohustle.